 Students in the Clinic will learn many facets of professional responsibility such as client confidentiality, responsiveness to client demands, zealous advocacy in practice, and accountability for their work.
 By working with real clients in real cases, students will learn how to handle challenging clients and will come away with an appreciation of the value of public service and the importance of access to justice for low-income clients and underserved communities.

 Throughout the client representation, students will learn how to investigate and develop facts, and ultimately, how to persuasively tell the client's story across legal writing formats.
 Students will conduct fact investigation and gather necessary documentation.
 Students will implement both their written and oral advocacy in order to further hone this persuasive method of legal analysis.
 Students will understand how to help a client in crisis or under stress, and will build empathy and counseling skills through assisting domestic violence survivors, clients with mental or physical health issues.
-Students will gain practical experience through case management, with the preparation of court documents, through research assignments, and, if possible, by making certified court appearances as available with their assigned cases.
+Students will gain practical experience through case management, with the preparation of court documents, and through research assignments.

 Prospective students will apply through an application process and will have the opportunity to explain their interest in the Clinic.
 All eligible applicants will be interviewed by the Center.
 Preference will be given to third and fourth-year students who have not had prior clinic experience.
 Consideration will be given to students with family law, domestic violence, public interest and other relevant work or volunteer experience.
 Fluency in a relevant language other than English is preferred, but not required.
 Selection will not be based on academic rank.